ianheggie/geocoder2/README.md

 Distance Queries in SQLite
 --------------------------

 SQLite's lack of trigonometric functions requires an alternate implementation of the `near` scope.
-When using SQLite, Geocoder will automatically use a less accurate algorithm for finding objects near a given point.
+When using SQLite, Geocoder2 will automatically use a less accurate algorithm for finding objects near a given point.
 Results of this algorithm should not be trusted too much as it will return objects that are outside the given radius, along with inaccurate distance and bearing calculations.

 ### Discussion